IBM/sonar-cryptography/docs/DETECTION_RULE_STRUCTURE.md

 And finally, we can finish the specification of the detection rules by adding top level dependent detection rules with `withDependingDetectionRules(List<IDetectionRule<T>> detectionRules)` (or not, using `withoutDependingDetectionRules()` instead).
 These are similar to the parameter dependent rules, but instead of applying these rules just on a parameter, they are applied to all the function calls in the current scope

+> [!TIP]
+> You will find all the classes implementing the action factories, value factories and contexts (that you may use in the functions described above) in the [`model`](../engine/src/main/java/com/ibm/engine/model/) directory of the engine.

 #### Example